 - Regions covered include: Prince William Sound, Cook Inlet, Kodiak, Aleutians, Bristol Bay, and Western Alaska

-- Expansion to Northwest Arctic Region scheduled for Spring 2026.
+- Expansion to Northwest Arctic Region scheduled for 2027.

 - State of Alaska Non-Tank Vessel Cleanup Contractor (NVCC)

-- Expansion to Western Alaska and the Northwest Arctic Region scheduled for Spring 2026
+- Expansion to the Northwest Arctic Region scheduled for 2027

 As a registered PRAC and NVCC, 1-Call Alaska maintains a contractual obligation to provide personnel, equipment, and response coordination necessary to contain, control, and clean up oil spills in accordance with Alaska planning standards.
 We also support required exercises, drills, and contingency planning documentation, working closely with Response Plan Facilitators (RPFs) when applicable.